-Name of educational component course EC level code HP Students for a Future Society S_HPS4FS 6 400 HP Research Project in Communication S_HPRPCW 6 300 Science
+Name of educational component Course code Nr of EC Level HP Big Data Meets Small Data S_HPBDMSD 6 400 HP Research Project in Communication Science S_HPRPCW 6 300

-14. Binding recommendation on continuation of studies (BSA)
+15. Binding recommendation on continuation of studies (BSA)

-Article 14.1 Binding (negative) recommendation
+Article 15.1 Binding (negative) recommendation

-- 1. In order to obtain a positive recommendation on continuation of studies, the student must have obtained at least 42 EC by the end of the first year of enrolment. - Students who receive a binding negative recommendation on continuation of studies cannot enroll in the following Bachelor's programme(s) offered by the Faculty during the subsequent three academic years: - Communicatiewetenschap.
+- 1. In order to obtain a positive recommendation on continuation of studies, the student must have obtained at least 42 EC by the end of the first year of enrolment. - 2.
+Students who receive a binding negative recommendation on continuation of studies cannot enroll in the following Bachelor's programme(s) offered by the Faculty during the subsequent three academic years: - Communicatiewetenschap.

-15. Evaluation and transitional provisions
+16. Evaluation and transitional provisions

-Article 15.1 Evaluation of the education
+Article 16.1 Evaluation of the education

-The education provided in this programme is evaluated in accordance with the evaluation plan in Appendix I. The faculty evaluation plan offers the framework.
+1. The education provided in this programme is evaluated in accordance with the evaluation plan in Appendix I. The faculty evaluation plan offers the framework.

-Article 15.2 Transitional provisions
+Article 16.2 Transitional provisions